MicrosoftDocs/kaizala-docs/Articles/BusinessSolutions/CorporateCommunications/GetRSSFeedsonKaizala/DisplayRSSFeedsinKaizalagroups.md

 5. Group specific feeds, Ex- Finance, Design and Tech
 6. Tips and Tricks, Ex- DIY, Sports and Photography

 This sample will help, an admin user to add RSS feeds to Kaizala groups.
-This card has 3 fields in chat card view- Card title(Ex- Business News), Image, Feed title ( Title of the News Feed).
+This card has 3 fields in chat card view- Card title(E.g., Business News), Image, Feed title.
 Tapping on the card will take you to web view within Kaizala.

  >Note: Only whitelisted RSS feed URL's open within Kaizala, if not, the content would be directed to a browser.